arangodb/arangodb/Documentation/Books/Manual/Administration/Encryption/README.md

 That means:
 - Do not write them to persistent disks or your server(s), always store them on an in-memory (`tmpfs`) filesystem.
 - Transport your keys safely to your server(s).
 There are various tools for managing secrets like this (e.g. vaultproject.io).
 - Store a copy of your key offline in a safe place.
-If you loose your key, there is NO way to get your data back.
+If you lose your key, there is NO way to get your data back.

 ## Configuration